 As Christopher Blay wrote for Art & Seek in 2008 when the Chicago artist spoke at SMU, “Gates’ work, heavily invested in community and social engagement, responds, I think, to the cadre of institutional critique that reduces art practice to a first world luxury.”

-Personally, what I find so compelling about much of Gates’ work is that he is truly, deeply, socially engaged — and simultaneously, his works are as visually fascinating as any first-world luxury-lover might want.
-During his lecture, Blay reports, Gates emptied his backpack on stage, re-arranged the furniture, blocked an auditorium entrance with chairs — and then began to sing, with no one playing the onstage piano.
+Personally, what I find so compelling about much of Gates’ work is that he is truly, deeply, socially engaged, re-shaping entire neighborhoods – and simultaneously, his works are as visually fascinating as any first-world luxury-lover might want.
+During his lecture, Blay reports, Gates emptied his backpack on stage, re-arranged the furniture, blocked an auditorium entrance with chairs – and then began to sing, with no one playing the onstage piano.

 The man knows how to make an art lecture a memorable piece of performance art.
-And yes — considering the nature of most TEDTalks — that’s an achievement.
+And yes – considering the well-intentioned but deadening nature of most TEDTalks – that’s an achievement.

-OK, but this would seem to mean we can shut down (or at least, re-name) the Metropolitan Museum of Art’s Arms and Armor Department, not to mention the Ann and Gabriel Barbier-Mueller Samurai Collection.
+OK, but this would seem to mean we can shut down (or at least, re-name) the Metropolitan Museum of Art’s Arms and Armor Department.
+Not to mention the Ann and Gabriel Barbier-Mueller Samurai Collection.
+Swords, helmets, shields, spears, entire suits of armor: They are weapons, not art.

-Certainly, the argument can be made that when it comes to weaponry, creating an almost modernist-abstract, steel-and-copper-alloy helmet for an Italian knight in the 15th century or a stunning, iron-and-leather sujibachi kabuto (ridged helmet) for a 16th-century samurai — this requires so much more sophistication in design and military technology, so much more considered thinking and creativity, than choosing and knapping flint stones.
-You’re just turning rocks into multi-purpose tools, utility-belt stuff that could be employed for hunting, weaponry or food preparation.
+Certainly, the argument can be made that when it comes to weaponry, creating an almost abstract, steel-and-copper-alloy helmet for an Italian knight in the 15th century or a stunning, iron-and-leather sujibachi kabuto (ridged helmet) for a 16th-century samurai – these require so much more sophistication in design and military technology, so much more considered engineering and creativity, than choosing and knapping some small flint stones.
+You’re just turning rocks into multi-purpose tools.
+These axe-knives-spearheads are utility-belt stuff.
+They could be employed for hunting, weaponry or food preparation.

 Who knows, maybe even shaving.

-But such a distinction is precisely a recent and rather arbitrary, even finicky one.
-It’s the modern prohibition that demands we don’t touch the art works in a museum.
-Providing surfaces to be touched is not their particular ‘function.’
+But such a distinction between eye and hand is precisely a recent and rather arbitrary, even finicky one.
+It’s akin to the modern prohibition not to touch the art works in a museum.
+Providing surfaces to be touched is not the sculptures’ and paintings’ particular ‘function.’
 We stand back and appreciate them solely with our eyes, although the best visual art works often make us intuit their ‘feel’ with great power.
-It’s often what we mean when looking at a painting or a sculpture and call it ‘sensual’ — without ever having ‘felt’ it.
+It’s often what we mean when looking at a painting or a sculpture and call it ‘sensual’ – without ever having ‘felt’ it.

 Of course, if we all stroked the surface of, say, Gerald Murphy’s ‘exploded’ oil painting of a watch at the DMA, it soon wouldn’t have much oil paint left, let alone any decent surface worthy of ‘intuiting.’
 But as much as that ‘don’t touch’ restriction represents the noble, archival purpose of a museum – the need to preserve artworks for future appreciation – it reflects preciousness.
 Uniqueness.
 Protecting market value.
 Keep your grubby fingerprints off the good stuff, Jack.